-The following is based on New York City Rules for multifamily residential buildings that are subject to accessibility requirements for their residential units.
-There are different levels of accessibility, each with its unique set of requirements.
+The information below is based on New York City rules governing multifamily residential buildings subject to accessibility requirements.
+There are multiple levels of accessibility, each with its own set of standards.

 Type A Bathroom